SE Palmeiras: Corinthians

 The Derby is often featured in Brazilian popular culture.
-The game is the central plot of Mazzaropi’s film ‘O Corintiano’ (1967), about a barber who is also a Corinthians fan that does not charge services from other Corinthians fans and does not like to provide services to Palmeiras fans.
+The game is the central plot of Mazzaropi's film O Corintiano (1967), about a barber who is also a Corinthians fan that does not charge services from other Corinthians fans and does not like to provide services to Palmeiras fans.

 In O Casamento de Romeu e Julieta, the rivalry between Palmeiras and Corinthians played a major role in the plot.

 Santos

 Santos FC is another major rival; the games between the two clubs are called the Clássico da Saudade (The Good Times Classic).
 Located in the city of the same name, only 76 km (47,5 mi) from São Paulo, Santos is also one of the 4 big clubs of the state.

 The most important matches between the two clubs were the 2020 Copa Libertadores Final and 2015 Copa do Brasil Final, both won by Palmeiras.

 São Paulo

-São Paulo FC is another local rival; the games between the two clubs are called the Choque-Rei (King Clash).
+São Paulo FC is another local rival; the games between the two clubs are called the Choque-Rei (Clash of Kings).

 The most important matches between the two clubs were played in Copa Libertadores.
 Palmeiras won the Copa Libertadores 2021 quarterfinals by 4–1 on aggregate.
 Sao Paulo FC won the second round matches of Copa Libertadores 1994, Copa Libertadores 2005 and Copa Libertadores 2006.